 While not required by the state, an attorney is useful.
 They can assist during the formation of your PLLC.
 A lawyer will explain complex requirements and help navigate the insurance, tax, and other steps mentioned in this article.

 Yes, Vermont has a professional corporation (PC) entity.
 A PC typically carries strong protections against individual liability and may bring tax benefits, depending on the business.
-Its professionally licensed members of medicine, dentistry, law and other professions are the owners of the PLLC.

 No. PLLC members must practice within the same profession.